Diving into the details that shape Spain's queen-to-be Princess Leonor

 — Casa de S.M. el Rey (@CasaReal) May 20, 2023

-The Sun notes that Princess Leonor’s net worth is tied to her family’s — which sits at about 18.2 million euros (INR 164 crores approx.) according to official data provided by the Spanish royal family.
-The king, meanwhile, is worth 2.6 million euros (INR 23 crores approx.).
+The Sun notes that Princess Leonor’s net worth is tied to her family’s — which sits at about 18.2 million euros according to official data provided by the Spanish royal family.
+The king, meanwhile, is worth 2.6 million euros.
 This information was released in an attempt to stay transparent with the country’s citizens and gain their respect and trust.

 All images: Courtesy the Spanish Royal Family